lukun199/TBEFN/README.md

 ### .pb file extension
 See `./extension`.
 First run `TBEFN_ckpt2pb.py`, and then `TBEFN_RunFromPb.py`.

+### other extensions
+We thank [PINTO0309](https://github.com/PINTO0309/PINTO_model_zoo)'s warm work that converted TBEFN into many other formats and for other platforms, including saved_model, tflite, onnx, coreml, tfjs, tftrt, openvino, myriad blob, edgetpu etc.

 ### results

 We provide 6 images in this demo, after running this code, you will get results as follows. (we have cropped the result so that you can have a better comparison.)